rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/manage-projects/manage-pod-security-policies.md

 ---
 title: Pod Security Policies
-weight: 5600
-aliases:
-  - /rancher/v2.x/en/project-admin/pod-security-policies/
 ---

 > These cluster options are only available for [clusters in which Rancher has launched Kubernetes](../../../pages-for-subheaders/launch-kubernetes-with-rancher.md).

 You can always assign a pod security policy (PSP) to an existing project if you didn't assign one during creation.

 ### Prerequisites

 - Create a Pod Security Policy within Rancher.
 Before you can assign a default PSP to an existing project, you must have a PSP available for assignment.
 For instruction, see [Creating Pod Security Policies](../authentication-permissions-and-global-configuration/create-pod-security-policies.md).
 - Assign a default Pod Security Policy to the project's cluster.
 You can't assign a PSP to a project until one is already applied to the cluster.
 For more information, see [the documentation about adding a pod security policy to a cluster](../manage-clusters/add-a-pod-security-policy.md).

 ### Applying a Pod Security Policy